|

 shooting a 6mm Lee straight-pull.
 Valmore Forgett II of Navy

-there are fewer younger enthusiasts to take their places today.
+fewer younger enthusiasts take their places today.

 Mick Smith of Smiths Sports